Each person featured here are volunteers touched by colorectal cancer. Get Your Rear in Gear® and Tour de Tush™ events would not exist without them.

 Sue led Get Your Rear in Gear – Charlotte from the first race in 2010 until her death in 2016.
 The Charlotte event is dedicated to her memory and the team is determined to change the way we see colorectal cancer one beautiful warrior at a time.

-Doc is a 3-time colorectal cancer warrior.
+Doc battled colorectal cancer 3-times before it finally claimed his life.
 Diagnosed in 2010 with Stage I rectal cancer at the age of 50, Doc became involved after a stage III diagnosis in 2012.
 In August 2014, he was diagnosed a 3rd time with a re-occurrence of Stage IV, which made him more determined to increase awareness, screening rates, and the support available to those in treatment.
-When Sue Falco lost her 8-year battle, Doc stepped in as co-director.
-Doc is the self-proclaimed Blue Ribbon Warrior, living by his motto “In the battle against cancer, it takes a warrior to survive.”
+When Sue Falco lost her 8-year battle just months before the 2016 event in Charlotte, Doc stepped in as co-director, a roll he held before his passing later the same year.
+Doc was the self-proclaimed Blue Ribbon Warrior, living by his motto “In the battle against cancer, it takes a warrior to survive.”

 Daphne Dulude | colchester, vt |